|The Church and the Former Sex Offender

 The Rev. Ben Robertson believes church doors should be open to everyone - even registered sex offenders.

-child care centers, which include church nurseries and playgrounds.
-If worship services are held in close proximity
+care centers, which include church nurseries and playgrounds.
+If worship services are held in close proximity to church

 "As a church that preaches Jesus Christ as our savior, we at the same time preach resurrection and that Christ